Primary

 Kneel with the wheel in front of you and core braced.
 Roll forward by extending at the hips while keeping your spine neutral—do not let your lower back sag.
 Go only as far as you can control, then pull back by contracting your abs.
 Progress range gradually over weeks.

-Want Ab Wheel Rollout in your program?
+See where Ab Wheel Rollout fits in your weekly plan

 Kneel on the floor with an ab wheel in front of you.